Peñuelas, Puerto Rico: History

 In 1754, a group of workers had settled over the Bay of Tallaboa.
-Later gradually retreated deeper into the valley, heading tobarrios the most fertile land which would then be part of the town of Peñuelas.
+Later gradually retreated deeper into the valley, heading to the most fertile land which would then be part of the town of Peñuelas.
 For the year 1788, approximately 80 families inhabiting the valley, which focused mainly on agriculture and livestock.

 Peñuelas Township was founded August 25, 1793 by Diego de Alvarado.

 By 1874, the town had been developed and had a population of 9,206, according to a census of that year.
 The town had four main roads, some streets, a brick church and the town hall, which also served as a prison, barracks and a cemetery.

 On March 1, 1902 the Legislative Assembly of Puerto Rico approved a law to consolidate certain municipal districts, so Peñuelas neighborhoods were attached to the municipality of Ponce.
-In 1905, the same Assembly repealed the law and it became again the municipality.
+In 1905, the same Assembly repealed the law and Peñuelas became once again a municipality.

-The first incident of the Puerto Rican Nationalist Party Revolts of the 1950s occurred during the early hours of October 29, 1950, in Peñuelas, when the insular police of that town surrounded the house of the mother of Melitón Muñiz Santos, the president of the Peñuelas Nationalist Party in the bario Macaná, under the pretext that he was storing weapons for the Nationalist Revolt.
-Without warning, the police fired upon the Nationalists in the house and a firefight between both factions ensued, which resulted on the death of two Nationalists and the wounding of six police officers.
-Nationalists Meliton Muñoz Santos, Roberto Jaume Rodriguez, Estanislao Lugo Santiago, Marcelino Turell, William Gutirrez and Marcelino Berrios were arrested and accused of participating in an ambush against the local insular police.On September 20, 2017 Hurricane Maria struck the island of Puerto Rico.
+The first incident of the Puerto Rican Nationalist Party Revolt of 1950 occurred during the early hours of October 29, 1950 in Peñuelas when the insular police of that town surrounded the house of the mother of Melitón Muñiz Santos, the president of the Peñuelas chapter of the Nationalist Party in the barrio Macaná, under the pretext that he was storing weapons for the Nationalist Revolt.
+Without warning, the police fired upon the Nationalists in the house and a firefight between both factions ensued, which resulted in the death of two Nationalists and the wounding of six police officers.
+Nationalists Melitón Muñiz Santos, Roberto Jaume Rodríguez, Estanislao Lugo Santiago, Marcelino Turell, William Gutiérrez and Marcelino Berríos were arrested and accused of participating in an ambush against the local insular police.On September 20, 2017 Hurricane Maria struck the island of Puerto Rico.
 In Peñuelas, an estimated 1,500 homes were completely destroyed and 500 were partially destroyed.
 With its winds and rainfall, the hurricane triggered numerous landslides in northern Peñuelas.